Monday, 25 June 2012

 Dulwich Hamlet 0 Hendon 1 (Tuesday 12th September 2017) Isthmian Premier League (att: 659)

-Further along a small gaggle who could easily have been the cast of This Life chatted and giggled away in suits drinking craft canned beer, with the match a mere distraction here and there.
-I couldn’t fault Dulwich on capitalising on the gentrification of the area.
+Further along, a small gaggle who could easily have been the cast of This Life chatted and giggled away in suits drinking craft canned beer, with the match a mere distraction here and there.
+I couldn’t fault Dulwich for capitalising on the gentrification of the area.
 They’d made their club trendy to be seen at and boosted their attendances.

-It wasn’t possible for every club to follow suit, purely because of geography and population.
+Every club couldn’t follow suit, purely because of geography and population.
 I was so happy about that.
-Top flight football was no longer enjoyable because similar folk filled big games and sucked the atmosphere out of the stadiums.
-Modern football, and indeed modern society were not my thing.
+Top-flight football was no longer enjoyable because similar folk filled big games and sucked the atmosphere out of the stadiums.
+Modern football, and indeed modern society was not my thing.
 My comments certainly got a reaction on Facebook.

-Meanwhile on the pitch the home side played some beautiful slick passing football, stretching the Greens left right and centre.
-Keeper Tom Lovelock made a three top saves; two of which were with his feet; while a searing volley flew just over the bar.
+Meanwhile, on the pitch, the home side played some beautiful slick passing football, stretching the Greens left right and centre.
+Keeper Tom Lovelock made three top saves; two of which were with his feet; while a searing volley flew just over the bar.

 There's a certain inevitability about a winner at the death from a visiting side who have been under the pump most of the match.
 The away fans can sniff it, home fans know it's coming.
 It seems the only ones who haven't read the script are the home defenders.